You can make the difference! Your time and talents are always

 Q: Can I live anywhere in Texas and be a foster parent?

-A: Because MSRNT’s adoption events, veterinary care providers and prospective adopters live in the DFW Metroplex, fosters should be located in the same area, which makes it convenient to transport a dog to an adoption event, the vet, or to visit a prospective adopter’s home.
-Those living in more remote areas would likely find it more difficult to work with our group.
+A: Because MSRNT’s volunteers, veterinary care providers and prospective adopters live in the DFW Metroplex, fosters should be located in the same area.
+This makes it convenient to transport a dog, take it to the vet if necessary, or to visit a prospective adopter’s home.
+Those living further away would find it more difficult to work with our group.

 Q: I live in an apartment building.
 Can I still be a foster parent for MSRNT?